zzag/kwin-effects-yet-another-magic-lamp/README.md

 [Demo](https://www.youtube.com/watch?v=BR4bUwFZDS8)

-Yet Another Magic Lamp is window minimization effect for KWin.
+Yet Another Magic Lamp is a window minimization effect for KWin.
 Whenever a window is minimized, it'll get sucked down into the dock/panel.
 The main difference between this effect and the one shipped with KWin is that this effect is more "curvy".
 In addition to that, this effect works correctly with weird setups